 The legislation is based on last year's California Supreme Court Dynamex decision, defining more who could be classified as an employee.
 It establishes an ABC test, in which a position needs to meet all three of the following tests to qualify as an independent contractor:

 - The worker is free of control from the employer (both in contract an in action) – the employer cannot control schedule or method of doing the work.

 - The worker is doing work that is outside of the employer's usual business.

 - The work being done involves work normally performed by a business or established trade

 That's where, if I'm at a company right now, where you need to be in a wait-and-see position because we don't really know what things are going to look like.Richard Meneghello, Partner focused on Gig Economy at Fisher & Phillips

 There are a couple of things that are significant about the ABC test that are very different than past interpretations.

 Much of the Federal government uses a ten point test, where they weigh each of the factors.
-The use of this test is subjective and a company can cross the line in some areas but if those areas do not outweigh other factors as in the case of the National Labor Relations Board decision on Uber earlier this year, they can still rule that a worker is an independent contractor.
+The use of this test is subjective.
+A company can cross the line in some areas but the courts weigh each factor.

-The California legislation narrows the decision down to three specific tests, and every single test must be met for a worker to be qualified as an independent contractor.
+The California legislation narrows the decision down to three specific tests.
+Every single test must be met for a worker to be qualified as an independent contractor.

 How would these tests impact the delivery industry?